Originally a terminal was a screen and a keyboard, looking very

 museum’s DEC PDP-11/70).

-Nowadays the word usually means a ‘virtual
+usually means a ‘virtual terminal’: a window

-terminal’: a window that behaves like a terminal —
+that behaves like a terminal — 25 lines of 80 fixed-width

-25 lines of 80 fixed-width characters in monochrome (see Figure C.2).
-It’s a window into the heart of your
+characters in monochrome (see Figure B.2 below).
+It’s a

-computer.
-Even though you still have all your other windows
+have all your other windows visible, it knows nothing about

-them (except for copy and paste).
-But instead of being a
+them and can’t interact with them (except for copy and paste).

-padded cell, most terminals can do things many other windows
+But instead of being a padded cell, most terminals can do

-can’t, like handling files in bulk, or to a schedule, or
+things many other windows can’t, like handling files in bulk,

-unattended, even forcing things to happen even when the
+or to a schedule, or unattended, even forcing things to happen

-C.1.1 So where is the terminal window?
+B.1.1 So where is the terminal window?

 - Apple Macintosh OS X